-The analysis of your current workforce may highlight trends that require addressing.
-These may relate to an ageing workforce or diversity imbalances in roles.
+The analysis of your current workforce may highlight significant trends that require addressing.
+These may relate to an ageing workforce or diversity imbalances in roles where your workforce does not reflect the community.
 It may be important to address these trends if they impact on service delivery, recruitment or retention.
 Having a diverse workforce can bring new ideas and efficiencies.